COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 DEVIATION OF A STATE POWER FROM SOCIAL RIGHTS

-As was explained earlier, some parts of some liberal rights cannot help being restricted for the sake of the protection of some liberal rights and the security of some social rights under certain conditions.
-In such situations, some state powers can restrict and violate the liberal rights which do not need to be restricted for the sake of anything or obscure the conditions under which some parts of liberal rights are restricted by means of showing some purposes like the security of social rights, the public welfare, the preservation of the nature, or the like.
-Moreover, they can impair liberal rights in general, political rights, democratic systems, separations of powers, and the rule of law, and run wildly to autocracy, despotism, or the like.
-Such have been experienced in the twentieth century as autocracy, totalitarianism, old communism, and so on.
+However, by displaying some pretexts like the security of social rights or the security of the existence of human beings or living things, some state powers can restrict and violate the liberal rights which need not and should not be restricted for the sake of anything, obscure the conditions under which some parts of some liberal rights are restricted, impair liberal rights in general, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law, and run wildly to autocracy, totalitarianism, or the like.
+Such have been experienced in the twentieth century as autocracy, totalitarianism, old communism, and so forth.

 THE ABUSE OF SCIENCE AND TECHNOLOGY INCLUDING INFORMATION TECHNOLOGY AND BIOLOGICAL TECHNOLOGY BY POLITICAL AND ECONOMIC POWERS